quietvoid/dovi_tool/README.md

 #### extract-rpu
 Extracts Dolby Vision RPU from an HEVC encoded file.
-Supports profile 5, profile 8 and profile 7.
+Supports profile 5, profile 7 and profile 8.
 Input can be piped.

 * `dovi_tool extract-rpu video.hevc`
+* FEL to MEL example: `dovi_tool -m 1 extract-rpu video.hevc`

 More features may or may not be added in the future.